 Canvas

-University of Auckland self-help guides for Canvas course design and delivery.
+The University of Auckland’s Learning Management System (LMS) for course design and delivery.

 Ed Discussion